FlyingKatsu-Discord-Bots/MrProg/mkdocs/docs/commands/help.md

+title_parent: ?>
+Description: Changes as of Version 0.1.5:  Instead of sending long detailed messages, the help command now responds with a link to the appropriate page in these docs, along with the user's access level (anyone, netop, mod, or admin).
+Additionally, the help command now responds to the same channel where it is invoked, instead of responding only by direct message.

 # Command: Help

 Mr.Prog will send a direct message to you, with a list of all available commands, or a detailed description of a specific command.